wasp-lang/wasp/web/docs/deploying.md

 1. Backup the `fly.toml` file somewhere before running `wasp build`, and copy it into .wasp/build/ after.
 When the `fly.toml` file exists in .wasp/build/ dir, you do not need to specify the `--config <path>`.
 1. Run `flyctl config save -a <app-name>` to regenerate the `fly.toml` file from the remote state stored in Fly.io.

-### Deploying to Heroku (deprecated)
+### Deploying to Heroku (non-free)

 :::note
 Heroku used to offer free apps under certain limits.
-However, starting in November 2022, they are removing support for their free tier. https://blog.heroku.com/next-chapter As such, we recommend using an alternative provider like Fly.io for your first apps.
+However, as of November 28, 2022, they ended support for their free tier. https://blog.heroku.com/next-chapter

+As such, we recommend using an alternative provider like [Fly.io](#deploying-to-flyio-free-recommended) for your first apps.
 :::

 You will need Heroku account, `heroku` CLI and `docker` CLI installed to follow these instructions.